-Important information about Document Auto-Save

-The Energy Saver control panel contains a feature named "Document Auto-Save."
+Important information about Document Auto-Save The Energy Saver control panel contains a feature named Document Auto-Save.
 The purpose of this feature is to automatically quit all open applications during an idle or scheduled shutdown, while saving changes to any open documents in each application.
-Since there are literally thousands of applications available for the Mac OS (with new ones always arriving), we cannot guarantee that Document Auto-Save will be compatible with every application.
+Since there are literally thousands of applications available for the Mac OS (with new ones always arriving), Document Auto-Save may not be compatible with every application.
 This is especially true for any application that does not use standard routines to implement the alerts or dialog boxes used to save changes to new or modified documents.
 When Document Auto-Save is incompatible with an application, it will either not automatically quit, or it will display alerts or dialog boxes that Document Auto-Save does not recognize and therefore does not dismiss.

-If you intend to turn Document Auto-Save on, we recommend that you monitor its operation during the first attempted idle or scheduled shutdown and note if any of your applications are not compatible.
+If you intend to turn Document Auto-Save on, it is recommended that you monitor its operation during the first attempted idle or scheduled shutdown and note if any of your applications are not compatible.
 You can avoid problems with incompatible applications simply by making sure you leave open no documents that are new or modified before an idle or scheduled shutdown is to occur.
 Alternatively, you can modify the Document Auto-Save preferences in the Energy Saver control panel so the computer will sleep rather than shut down when unsaved documents are open.

-For instructions for using Energy Saver & Document Auto-Save, choose Mac OS Guide from the Guide menu when the Finder is active.
+For instructions for using Energy Saver & Document Auto-Save, choose Help from the Help menu when the Finder is active.